Best Trees to Plant in Massachusetts

 Eastern Redbud (Cercis canadensis)

-A stunning small tree (20-30 feet) that blooms in early spring with magenta-pink flowers before the leaves emerge.
-Heart-shaped leaves turn yellow in fall.
-Tolerates partial shade.
-One of the few ornamentals that actually belongs in our climate zone.
+Twenty to 30 feet, and in early spring it covers itself in magenta-pink flowers before the leaves even show up.
+Heart-shaped leaves, yellow in fall, fine in partial shade.
+One of the few ornamentals that genuinely belongs in our zone.

-Best for: Front yards, foundation plantings, and understory planting beneath larger trees.
+Best for: front yards, foundation beds, and tucking in under bigger trees.

 Serviceberry (Amelanchier canadensis)